-- Echo Trails: Enables you to track the movement of vessels on the radar screen.
-This option is not available on xHD open array or HD/HD+ radome models. - Rain Clutter: Reduces the clutter caused by rain (Adjusting Rain Clutter on the Radar Screen, page 36). - VRM/EBL: Shows the variable range marker (VRM) circle and the electronic bearing line (EBL) to allow you to measure the distance and bearing from your boat to a target object (VRM and EBL, page 34). - Guard Zone: Sets a safe zone around your boat and sounds an alarm when anything enters the zone (Enabling a Guard Zone, page 33).

-Timed Transmit: Helps conserve power by transmitting radar signals at set intervals.
+- VRM/EBL: Shows the variable range marker (VRM) circle and the electronic bearing line (EBL) to allow you to measure the distance and bearing from your boat to a target object (VRM and EBL, page 35). - Guard Zone: Sets a safe zone around your boat and sounds an alarm when anything enters the zone (Enabling a Guard Zone, page 34). - Timed Transmit: Helps conserve power by transmitting radar signals at set intervals.